brookhhh/juice-wrld/README.md

 # juice-wrld
-simple work and deposit discord bot works with dank memer and unbelievaboat (and probably more)
+simple work and deposit discord bot, works with dank memer and unbelievaboat (and probably more)